Author's Note: Number Sixteen in the Don't Blink series, set after Under Every Scar and before Don't Blink You Might Miss. It's pretty much fluff.

 She has a gorgeous, talented, successful girlfriend with whom she's very much in love, a small group of close friends, a decent relationship with her daughter, a novel published last month to some critical praise, and a three-book deal that has her already working on her second—or staring at blank screens trying to get chapter five off the ground.
 Quinn is even scheduled to start a book tour in two weeks, although she's actually not looking forward to that part so much.
 She and Rachel really haven't spent more than a day or two apart since Rachel's contract with Les Mis had ended.
 Quinn's editor would have had her traveling the country already, but she'd refused to go anywhere further than New Jersey before Rachel's opening night as Fanny Brice—which is tomorrow.

-Rachel has been bouncing off the walls with nervous energy for months—ever since she'd first heard the whispers about a workshop for the long awaited, repeatedly delayed Funny Girl revival.
+Rachel has been bouncing off the walls with nervous energy for months—ever since she'd first heard the whispers about auditions for the long awaited, repeatedly delayed Funny Girl revival.
 She'd been determined to get that role come hell or high water, and that's exactly what she'd done.
 Despite getting her career off to a promising start in West Side Story and working pretty consistently for the past three years, Rachel has yet to relay that first Tony nomination into an iconic role or an instantly recognizable name.
 Funny Girl could change all of that.
 No, it will change all of that.
 The show is amazing.
 Rachel is amazing.
 Quinn can't wait to sit front row center tomorrow night, right in between Kurt and Santana—assuming Santana doesn't get stuck at the hospital.

 The last dress rehearsal is today, and Rachel left their apartment bright and early this morning, more nervous than Quinn has ever seen her—scattered and stuttering and pale.
-She's almost afraid of what Rachel will be like tomorrow in the hours before the premiere, and Quinn honestly doesn't know why she's suddenly acting like this is her first show, especially when they'd already gotten rave reviews on the previews in Chicago last month.
+She's almost afraid of what Rachel will be like tomorrow in the hours before the premiere, and Quinn honestly doesn't know why she's suddenly acting like this is her first show, especially when they'd already gotten rave reviews on the previews in Chicago a couple of weeks ago.
 Quinn had been there for all of those performances and a fair number of rehearsals before that.
 There are some definite perks to being paid for her writing instead of being bound to her office by a nine to five schedule.
 The negative is—well, now she has to actually write something worthwhile in the next six months in order to fulfill her end of the contract and keep getting those nice little advance checks.

 Quinn drags her eyes away from the photograph and onto the copy of her first book that sits on the edge of her desk—A Perfect Thing.
 Writing it had been cathartic in a lot of ways, but now Quinn worries that she might be a one-trick pony.
 She picks up the hardback and flips it over to examine the picture of herself on the back of the dust jacket with a critical eye.
 It had been Rachel's idea for her to wear her glasses—"They make you look more intellectual and so sexy,"—but using the penname Lucy Quinn had been all her own idea.
 She wants to keep her public image as separate from her private life as possible, even though being with Rachel might eventually blur those lines a little.
 So far, it hasn't been much of an issue.